 That being said, everyone should do research into how borrowing will impact your situation or work with a financial planner and/or career coach to receive advice catered to your unique situation.
 Common questions to be addressed would be; how long would it take to repay my loan (if financing with loans)?
 How does that impact my ability to achieve other financial goals?
 Will completing this degree allow me to achieve my career goals?
 Will I feel more fulfilled in my work due to the doors that will potentially open once I complete this degree?

-Once these questions are addressed, it’s much easier to determine a reasonable cost to financing your master’s degree.
+Once these questions are addressed, it’s much easier to determine a reasonable cost to finance your master’s degree.

 Secondly, review all financing options!
 Determine which is best for your situation.
 That might mean a combination of loans, scholarships, IRA withdrawals (penalty doesn’t apply for higher education expenses up to a particular amount), Roth IRA withdrawals (contributions can be withdrawn tax-free), a 529 college savings account that you preemptively have saved in knowing you’d be going back to school, or cash savings.
 The key is to PREPARE and exhaust all your options in order to maximize your financial decisions in regards to financing the master’s degree.